-The simple answer is because women in the world of beer are not quite completely normal, not quite yet.
+The simple answer is because the presence of women in the world of beer is not quite completely normal, not quite yet.
 Melissa Cole:

 I think there’s a long way to go.
 Women have been disenfranchised from beer for thirty to forty years and it’s going to take time, it’s going to take effort, it’s going to take commitment and it’s probably not going to fully turn around in my lifetime.

 She might be right, though perhaps Mrs Lewis at the All Nations would have been surprised to hear it.